arYonefO/hunter/README.md

  - scale colour over pretty line
  - Adding a d3 scale to the marker colouring
  - build down arrow (Check out SIMBOL?)
+  - Deploy next version of app (v2)

 ### Issues:
  - Takes very long time to run RSPEC...
- - It takes a super long time to load that first rails hit on the DB.
-Not sure if current caching setup will always avoid that happening to an end - user
+(Assumed to be some issue with JS/D3/Capybara and the static pages.
+Tests turned off for now)
  - hoover_tag will just start from the beginning again if it covers all of the images with that tag. (preciousgraffiti)
- - CSS styling has thrown off X and Y for the map (Particularly bad at wide zoom levels)